SagarKurada/airbnb-nyc-urban-tourism-challenge/README.md

 ### Optimal Solution:
-Optimal Solution using Dynamic Programming was used to select airbnbs to maximize Value with budget as the constraint.
+Optimal Solution using Dynamic Programming was used to select airbnbs to maximize value with budget as the constraint.
 However, this method had a high run-time when the number of listings exceed 10,000.
 The relationship with time taken and row size was linear.
 This challenge was mitigated using Sorting and the Greedy algorithm.